 Do your research.
 When a make, model or design is suggested, find out about the competitors.
 This holds true, too, for associated services, like financing, transport or setup.

 For a previously lived in home, check the roof, water heater and furnace.
 These are expensive components to replace, and you should know that there is significant life left in them at the time you’re looking to purchase.

 Think about drywall versus wall panels.
 Step heavily on high-traffic areas to ensure the floor is solid.
 Check windows for leaks.
 Check skirting for holes and moisture underneath the home.

 None of this is very pleasant, but all of it is necessary.

 Maralee Dougherty, of Leesburg, Fla., recently lost her husband and moved to a new home in a new community.
 She moved to a resident-owned community, so she could own the land beneath the home, and to a home that was a bit smaller in size.
 Beyond the expanded amenities in the new community, Hawthorne at Leesburg, Dougherty said the home “showed very well.”
 An inspector and friendly contractor helped assure her of the value of the home for sale.

-It’s always best that you watch for problems, or have someone you can trust do it for you.
+It’s always best that you watch for problems with a home for sale, or have someone you can trust do it for you.

 David Murphy, of Las Vegas, Nev., said he prefers to live in an all-ages community as opposed to a senior park, and that he’s mindful of staying above flood level to help protect his investment.